 Furthermore, continued rest is not without risks, including reinforcement of symptoms such as depression, withdrawal, social isolation, generalized anxiety, physical deconditioning, insomnia, and missed academic/work time.

 In a 2016 study, researchers investigated the association between physical activity within seven days post-concussion and the incidence of symptoms.
 The researchers found that 69.5% of participants who participated in light aerobic exercise within seven days of injury had a lower risk of persistent symptoms.

 Another recent 2018 study looked at the time of initiation of aerobic exercise and whether it influenced recovery time.
-The researchers found that early participation in the aerobic exercise was associated with faster recovery and the longer that exercise was delayed, the longer the recovery time.
+The researchers found that early participation in aerobic exercise was associated with faster recovery, and the longer that exercise was delayed, the longer the recovery time.

 The study supports the early (within one week) start of sub-symptom threshold aerobic exercise.

-In 2017, researchers published a consensus guideline on concussion regarding the rest as a means to alleviate symptoms and promote recovery.
+In 2017, researchers published a consensus guideline on concussion regarding rest to alleviate symptoms and promote recovery.

 “There is currently insufficient evidence that prescribing complete rest achieves these objectives.
-After a brief period of rest during the acute stage (24-48 hours) after injury, patients can be encouraged to become gradually and progressively more active while staying below their cognitive and physical symptom-exacerbation thresholds.”
+After a brief rest period during the acute stage (24-48 hours) after injury, patients can be encouraged to become gradually and progressively more active while staying below their cognitive and physical symptom-exacerbation thresholds.”

 What Can We Take Away?

 Research shows that intense cognitive/physical activity in the acute stage of concussion may be harmful.
 Furthermore, strict rest has also been shown to ineffective and potentially dangerous!

 Current consensus guidelines recommend 1-2 days of complete rest and a gradual return to activity.
 However, these guidelines still leave us what rest involves, which activity should be introduced, and when.